Frequently Asked Questions

 During a swap, the transactions into and out of Chainflip are on-chain, so the time depends on the speed of the blockchains involved.

 Typically, the new asset should reach the user's wallet within 5 minutes.
 This is significantly faster than existing bridges and faster than the average centralised exchange.
+We also aim to speed this up dramatically in future upgrades.

 No, Chainflip is a decentralised exchange and therefore, there's no collection of personal data whatsoever.
 Keep in mind the records of all trades are still publicly visible on the Chainflip State Chain and the blockchains the protocol is connected to.